-AA wrote in his letter to the Ministry of Defense that the maneuver was "majestic, slow".
+AA wrote in his letter to the Ministry of Defence that the manoeuvre was "majestic, slow".
 Is it realistic to assume that a helicopter could perform a very tight turn at very low speed, while climbing at a very steep angle?
 Since AA could follow this motion from the inside of his car, the UAP must have been less than 30 degrees above the horizon.
 Consequently, since the three spotlights appeared in an equilateral triangular disposition (figure 6), the angle of bank of the UAP must have been 60 degrees or more.
-From an aeronautical point of view, such a maneuver is very special.
+From an aeronautical point of view, such a manoeuvre is very special.
 Helicopters, in particular combat helicopters, are capable of making a turn with considerable bank, but only when they have sufficient altitude and are flying at higher speeds.
-Such flight conditions allow the pilot to use both kinetic energy (speed) and potential energy (altitude) to perform the maneuver.
-A Puma flying at very low speed (about 13 km/h) would have to dive steeply for making a turn with 60 degrees of bank.
+Such flight conditions allow the pilot to use both kinetic energy (speed) and potential energy (altitude) to perform the manoeuvre.
+A Puma flying at very low speed (13 km/h) would have to steeply dive for making a turn with 60 degrees of bank.

 When hovering or flying at very slow speed (here approximately 13 km/h), a helicopter has to keep its main propeller practically in the horizontal plane, so that the lift vector is opposite to the gravity vector.
 A helicopter pilot will then simply use the rudder (tail rotor or NOTAR system) to make a turn.
-A banking maneuver is not necessary and would be extremely dangerous at slow speed and low altitude.
+A banking manoeuvre is not necessary and would be extremely dangerous at slow speed and low altitude.
 The same principles apply to VSTOL aircraft, such as the Harrier.
-They can fly at relatively low speeds, but are excluded for several reasons such as noise, general appearance, lights and steep turns at low speed
+Dirigibles turn without taking any bank, while RPVs and ULMs have the same flight characteristics as aircraft.
+They can fly at relatively slow speeds, but are excluded for noise and general appearance.
+Other factors such as the great angular size of the head light.
+The separation between the white lights on the ventral side, the acrobatic banking manoeuvre and the extraordinary acceleration from very low to a very high speed exclude dirigibles, blimps, RPVs and ULMs.